robolyst/osquant/content/papers/measuring-performance/index.md

 The higher this ratio for any given investment, the more return it makes for the amount of risk there is.

 This is an excellent way to think about investment performance.
 It means if an investment is riskier, that's ok, so long as it has a higher return to match the risk.
-And if an investment returns very little, that is also ok if the risk is also small enough to match the return.
+And if an investment returns little, that is also ok if the risk is also small enough to match the return.
 As investors, we are looking for investments that make this ratio as big as possible.
 We want as much return as we can get for each unit of risk.

 # The Sharpe ratio